-A healthy chocolate cream pie, high in protein and full of a creamy nutritious chocolate filling that includes protein-rich sunflower seed butter, specifically Sunbutter.
+A healthy easy chocolate cream pie, insanely high in protein and full of a creamy nutritious chocolate filling that includes protein-rich nut butter!
+No tofu!
 An easy healthy chocolate pie that will make you and your loved ones feel great.
 Vegan, gluten-free, dairy-free.

 Healthy Chocolate Cream Pie

-Changing a traditional chocolate cream pie into a healthier recipe means using oats and almond flour for the crust instead of processed cookies.
-Using a simple mousse made with dairy free milk and rich dark chocolate, instead of a butter filling with a processed whipped cream.
+And insanely healthy chocolate cream pie using using oats and almond flour for the crust instead of processed cookies.
+And filled with a simple mousse made with dairy free milk and rich dark chocolate, instead of a butter filling with a processed whipped cream.

-The healthier version will provide you with protein, fiber and other nutrients that the traditional recipe doesn’t.
+This healthier version will provide you with protein, fiber and other nutrients that the traditional recipe doesn't.
 And thus this pie will make you feel great!
-And your guests!
-Isn’t that a great idea, to feed your guests a pie that makes everyone feel great?
+And your loved ones!
+Isn't that a great idea, to feed your loved ones a pie that makes everyone feel great?

-First, instead of fats such as butters and oils, I used Sunbutter, a sunflower seed butter that is so nutritious.
+First, instead of fats such as butters and oils, I used sunflower seed butter, so nutritious.
 It is purely sunflower seeds.
+But any nut butter will do, just be sure it’s quality with only nuts or seeds as an ingredient.

-Next, we used whole food ingredients, such as gluten-free oats, almond flour, dates.
+Next, I used whole food ingredients, such as gluten-free oats, almond flour, dates.
 This recipe is vegan, dairy-free, refined sugar free, and gluten-free.

-And this chocolate cream pie recipe is not only healthier, it is nearly no bake.
+And this easy chocolate cream pie recipe is not only healthier, it is nearly no bake.

 I suggest you bake the crust for 15 minutes to give it a crunchy texture but you don't absolutely have to.
 You can also freeze it, perhaps a better choice in the summer months.